HyperAgents AI Breakthrough in 2026: How It Learns

 | Limitations | Still emerging, might need fine-tuning for non-tech areas | Struggles with adaptive learning outside specific domains |

-| My Take | This impressed me – it's like AI on steroids for collaboration | It's solid but left me frustrated for broader applications |
+| My Take | This impressed me , it's like AI on steroids for collaboration | It's solid but left me frustrated for broader applications |

-The Bigger Picture: AI Forgetting and Other Wild Ideas
+The Bigger Picture: AI Forgetting and Beyond

 Final Thoughts: Hype vs. Reality in AI Breakthroughs